 Patent courts in London, Paris and The Hague handed down important decisions in various SEP cases between NPEs and implementors in 2020.
 Nonetheless, the connected cars suits between Nokia and Daimler in Germany attracted the most public attention.
 Here, the FRAND issues are likely crucial for other networked technologies.

 In November, the Regional Court Düsseldorf had the final word in European FRAND litigation.
-The Düsseldorf judges referred a Nokia vs. Daimler cases to the CJEU for clarification.
+The Düsseldorf judges referred a Nokia vs. Daimler case to the CJEU for clarification.
 Meanwhile, Nokia has appealed the judgment.
 But observers do not consider this move very promising.

 If the Higher Regional Court upholds the lower instance verdict, the CJEU judges will clarify if Nokia is free to decide to whom it offers a FRAND license in a supply chain of connectivity modules.
 However, the Düsseldorf judges also submitted general SEP questions to the CJEU.
 The questions result from the CJEU’s previous Huawei vs. ZTE judgment.